the activities linked on this page still use Flash.

 Food Chain Reaction -A lot of people don't realize just how much the survival of each plant and animal affects the balance of a food web.
 Play this game to learn more.

-How Wolves Change Rivers -In 1995, the US Fish and Wildlife services reintroduced wolves back into Yellowstone National Park.
+How Wolves Change Rivers (Movie) -In 1995, the US Fish and Wildlife services reintroduced wolves back into Yellowstone National Park.
 This fascinating short film explores how the reintroduction of wolves has had a far-reaching impact, not just on the entire ecosystem of Yellowstone, but even on the land and rivers themselves.

 The Minibeast Identification Game -Scientists oftentimes use what's called a dichotomous key to classify living things.
 See if you can follow the flow of this chart to correctly identify the various minibeasts in this activity.